Student Counseling and Accessibility Services Center

-Disability services at Morehouse College are part of the Student Counseling & Disability Center.
+Accessibility services at Morehouse College are housed within the Student Counseling & Accessibility Services Center.
 The services exist to ensure that all students with disabilities have equal access to educational opportunities at Morehouse College.
 We offer a wide range of services, accommodations, and auxiliary services for students with disabilities.
-These services are individually designed, and based on the specific needs of each student as identified by the Coordinator of Disability Services and/or Disability Services Advocate from review of the student's submitted documentation.
+These services are individually designed, and based on the specific needs of each student as identified by the Coordinator of Accessibility Services from review of the student's submitted documentation.

 Recommendations for academic accommodations are generally listed in the documentation presented by students from their doctors.
-The Disability Services Advocate determines which accommodations are appropriate and consistent with the student's particular disability.
-The following are some of the more commonly-prescribed accommodations:
+The Coordinator of Accessibility Services determines which accommodations are appropriate and consistent with the student's particular disability.
+The following are some of the more commonly prescribed accommodations:

 - A student is permitted to make audio-recordings of class lectures.